 An architectural treasure created to provide lodging for pilgrims

-It was founded in 1499, and was used as lodgings for the pilgrims who had completed their long journey along the Way of Saint James and had finally reached their destination.
+It was founded in 1499, and was used as lodgings for the pilgrims who had ended their long journey along the Way of Saint James and finally reached their destination.
 This beautiful Gothic building has today been converted into a Parador hotel.
-One of the highlights is the beautiful Plateresque façade with its grilles which dates from the 16th century.
+One of the highlights is the lovely Plateresque façade decorated with grilles which dates from the 16th century.
 Either side of the doorway there are two medallions bearing likenesses of the Catholic Monarchs.
 It has four interior courtyards.
 One of its most outstanding features is the lovely chapel of Enrique de Egas.

 Hostal de los Reyes Católicos

 Plaza Obradoiro, 1

 15705 Santiago de Compostela, A Coruña (Galicia)

 Santiago de Compostela Cathedral Museum

 Access to the Cathedral Museum is via the Plaza del Obradoiro…